washiwashiwashi/w2022-f/README.md

 6.As you can see in the photo from the bottom of the `v-photo`, it uses differential gears on the rear wheels, and the differential gears are responsible for transmitting the power from the engine to both the left and right wheels, while absorbing the difference in speed between the inside and outside of the curve, so that the car turns smoothly!

 7.Why we chose the huskylens camera--we first tried to use raspberry pi to recognize traffic signals using opencv, but we had trouble with the cascade turnouts and were frustrated, then we considered m5stickC, etc., but after considering system We considered using a microbit to run huskylens, considering compatibility, etc., and did. huskylens is accurate, performs well, and is less convenient, although power is only slightly different.

+8.The battery is loaded with rechargeable batteries and can be recharged efficiently.